The Input File

 output_freq = {uint} -> 1

-The output_freq keyword sets the frequency (i.e. every n-th step) of how often the application should write into the output files.
-For a complete dry run without any output files it is also possible to set it to 0.
+keyword sets the frequency (i.e. every n-th step) of how often the application should write into the Output Files.
+For a complete dry run without any output files the output frequency can be set to 0

 default value = 1